 Keeping a daily log

-Write down how you feel and what you experience with your seizures or migraines, and any medicines you take for them.
-Then share your notes or questions with your doctor about the following:
+It may be helpful to write down how you feel and what you experience with your migraines or seizures, and any medicines you take for them, and then share that information with your doctor.

-- When you had a seizure or migraines and what happened
+- When you had a migraine or seizure, and what happened

-- Any recent changes in your seizures or migraines
+- Any recent changes in your migraines or seizures

-- How and when you take your medicine and questions about your medicine
+- How and when you take your medicine, and any questions about your medicine

-- How you feel now compared with before you started taking the medicine
+- How you feel after starting Qudexy® XR compared with before you started taking this medicine

-- How well you have been sleeping or changes in your mood
+- How well you’ve been sleeping, or changes in your mood

 - If you think you might be experiencing side effects